Centre for Environment, Heritage and Policy (CEHP)

 Description

-Environment and heritage are central to one's identity and wellbeing in the face of global challenges.
-Members of the Centre aim to make a difference by developing new approaches to environment and heritage – and the threats, challenges and opportunities they face.
-In doing so they seek to create sustainable solutions to ‘real-world’ problems.
-A significant proportion of the research is characterised by attention to the conflicts and pressures surrounding natural and cultural resources and the ways in which new policies and practices can address issues of inequality and social justice, both between and within developed and developing nations.
-In doing so it is also attentive to how ideas about environment and heritage are created and contested.
-Integrating research in the arts, humanities, social sciences and natural sciences, the Centre’s members work with communities, practitioners and policymakers to create more resilient futures through collaborative practices.
+Environment and heritage are central to our identity and wellbeing in the face of accelerating change and associated intersecting crises.
+Members of the Centre aim to make a difference by undertaking mission-oriented research on environment and heritage – and the threats, challenges and opportunities they face.
+In doing so, we undertake cutting-edge projects that create sustainable solutions to ‘real-world’ problems addressing multiple UN Sustainable Development Goals.
+A significant proportion of our research is characterised by attention to the conflicts and pressures surrounding natural and cultural resources and the ways in which new policies and practices can address issues of inequality and social justice.
+In doing so we are also attentive to how ideas about environment and heritage are created and contested.
+Integrating research in the arts, humanities, social sciences and natural sciences, we work with communities, practitioners and policymakers to create more resilient futures through collaborative practices.

-- To facilitate interdisciplinary and multidisciplinary research and funding bids across the University and with external partners.
+- To facilitate world-leading, mission-focused interdisciplinary research and funding bids across the University and with external partners.

-- To promote and support a portfolio of degree programmes linked to the Centre.
+- To promote and support excellence in Centre-related teaching through a portfolio of degree programmes linked to the Centre.

 - To increase research capacity by supporting the recruitment of doctoral students and early career researchers.